E-macularius/laughing-garbanzo/README.md

 **Backend:**
 1. Navigate to `InventoryApi`.
 2. Run `dotnet run`.
-3. API will launch at `http://localhost:5000` (or similar).
+3. API will launch at `http://localhost:5197`.
-4. Swagger UI available at `/swagger/index.html`.
+4. OpenAPI document available at `/openapi/v1.json`.
 5.  *Note:* Database is automatically created and seeded on first run in `inventory.db`.

 **Frontend:**